(Last Updated on December 11, 2023)

 BFSU is a complete science curriculum for elementary and Jr. High students.
 It’s not “open and go”, it’s not flashy, and you will have to do at least some teacher prep to use it.

 But what it lacks in flashiness, it more than makes up for in content, flexibility, and effectiveness.
 It presents scientific concepts in a logical order and thoroughly covers all the science topics kids need to be well prepared for high school.
-There are three volumes in the series: BFSU Vol. I (K-2), BFSU Vol. II (3-5) Elementary Science Education, and BFSU Vol. III (6-8) Middle School Science Education.
-You can currently get all three volumes (an entire high quality kindergarten through 8th grade science education) for only $100 total!
+There are three volumes in the series: BFSU Vol. I (K-2) A Science Curriculum for K-2, BFSU Vol. II (3-5) Elementary Science Education, and BFSU Vol. III (6-8) Middle School Science Education.
+You can currently get all three volumes (an entire high quality kindergarten through 8th grade science education) for about $100 total!

 The author doesn’t just tell the concepts but guides you and your kids as you discover scientific concepts through experimentation and reasoning of your own.
 The activities are fun and doable for the average homeschooling family.
 Book lists and ideas for follow-up activities (as well as lesson goals, relevant science standards covered, and material lists) are provided.
 The only additional materials needed are mostly common household products (water, straws, rulers, balloons, etc.) that you’d have on hand already (apart from a semi-optional microscope purchase).